 Gabe ReynaudGabriel Reynaud was born in Hanoi, French Indo-China (now Vietnam), the son of French colonial parents in 1953.
 After moving to France in 1955, the family moved again, to Australia, in 1958.
 We lived on a small New England farm, an experience that gave Gabe a permanent love of the bush.
-In 1966, the family moved to the then Avondale College, where Gabe completed his secondary and began his tertiary education, in education.
+In 1966, the family moved to the then Avondale University, where Gabe completed his secondary and began his tertiary education, in education.

 My brother demonstrated his artistic leanings from an early age—Mum proudly kept pictures he had drawn as a child.
 His drawing, painting, photography and writing showed promise.
 He also enjoyed history, literature, philosophy, theology—and music, playing cornet and trombone in the Avondale Brass Band.
 Gabe excelled at power sports.
 He inspired as a teacher.
 None of these things captured his imagination, though.